Chris-J-Patrick/Detailing-Website-React/README.md

 npm install
 ```

-# Available Scripts
+## Available Scripts

 In the project directory, you can run the following scripts:

-### `npm start`
+### `npm run dev`

-Runs the app in development mode.
+Runs the app in development mode with Vite.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:5173](http://localhost:5173) to view it in your browser.
 The page will reload if you make edits, and you will also see any lint errors in the console.

+### `npm run dev-all`

+Runs both the frontend and backend concurrently in development mode.
+This is useful for development when you need both the frontend and backend servers running.

 ### `npm test`

 Launches the test runner in interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about running tests for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Builds the app for production.
+It optimizes the build for the best performance.
 The build is minified, and the filenames include the hashes.
 Your app is ready to be deployed!

-### `npm run eject`
+### `npm run preview`

-**Note:** This is a one-way operation.
-Once you eject, you can't go back!
-This command will remove the single build dependency from your project and copy all the configuration files and transitive dependencies (webpack, Babel, ESLint, etc.) directly into your project.
-This is generally only necessary if you need full control over the configuration settings.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
-To learn React, check out the [React documentation](https://reactjs.org/).
+Serves the built app for preview purposes.

 ## Project Structure